NBA Trade Rumors: Nuggets Could Make ‘Compelling Offer’ To Wizards For Bradley Beal, Per ‘Bleacher Report’

 Since the 2019 NBA offseason started, the Washington Wizards continue to remind everyone in the league that they have no intention of trading Bradley Beal and undergoing a full-scale rebuild.
 To stop the rumors surrounding Beal, the Wizards recently offered him a three-year, $111 million massive contract extension.
-Unfortunately, as of now, Beal remains undecided whether he will sign a contract extension with the Wizards or not.
+Unfortunately, as of now, Beal remains undecided whether he will sign an extension with the Wizards or not.

-Bradley Beal may not be showing any sign that he’s no longer happy in Washington but once they struggle earlier in the 2019-20 NBA season, the All-Star shooting guard may consider following the footsteps of Anthony Davis and Paul George and demand a trade from the Wizards.
+Beal may not be showing any sign that he’s no longer happy in Washington, but once they struggle earlier in the 2019-20 NBA season, the All-Star shooting guard might consider following the footsteps of Anthony Davis and Paul George and demand a trade from the Wizards.
 Once Beal becomes officially available on the trading block, one of the NBA teams who could make a “compelling offer” to the Wizards is the Denver Nuggets, according to Andy Bailey of Bleacher Report.

-After years of being one of the worst NBA teams in the league, the Nuggets have finally found their way back to the top of the league, finishing the 2018-19 NBA season as the second-best team in the Western Conference to end their five-year playoff drought.
-However, the outcome of the NBA Playoffs 2019 where they suffered a massive defeat from the hands of the Portland Trail Blazers in the Western Conference Semifinals showed that the Nuggets need more star power on their roster in order to have a better chance of reaching the NBA Finals and bringing home the Larry O’Brien Trophy to Denver.
+After years as a mostly middling team, the Nuggets have finally found their way back to the top of the league, finishing the 2018-19 NBA season as the second-best team in the Western Conference to end their five-year playoff drought.
+However, the outcome of this year’s playoffs — where they suffered a massive defeat from the hands of the Portland Trail Blazers in the Western Conference Semifinals — showed that the Nuggets need more star power on their roster in order to have a better chance of reaching the NBA Finals and bringing home the Larry O’Brien Trophy to Denver.

 ICYMI: Bradley Beal's an 87 overall in 2K20 and quite frankly, it's a joke ????